 The evidence for climate-change impacts is the strongest and most comprehensive for natural systems, such as melting mountain glaciers and polar ice, and the earlier and earlier signs of spring.
 However, impacts on human systems, such as a rise in certain tropical diseases, can also be attributed to climate change.
-Looking out for the suitable proofreading service in today's world?
-Click the link!
+Plenty of college essays were created by our pros and your reports may just be accomplished too.

 "We live in an era of man-made climate change.
 In many cases, we are not prepared for the climate-related risks that we already face," said Vicente Barros, co-chair of the IPCC working group II.